Park Hae-joon: 2024 to present: Expansion into streaming series and "Nation's Father" title

 Following this, Park starred in Hwang Byeong-guk's crime thriller film Yadang: The Snitch playing a tenacious drug investigator.
 Hwang cast Park as narcotics detective Oh Sang-jae after previously working with him during the filming of 12.12: The Day.
 Press praised his ability to seamlessly transition between contrasting roles on both the small and big screens, demonstrating his versatility as an actor.

-Park back to the small screen as main protagonist of Yoo Je-won's tvN's drama Love, Take Two.
-He plays Ryu Jeong-seok, a renowned architect who has won an international architecture award and is the single father of Bo-hyeon (Kim Min-kyu).
-He is also the first love of Yum Jung-ah's character.
-Park also made a special appearance in the Netflix series Aema, playing a reporter named Lee, who harasses the main character, Shin Joo-ae (portrayed by Bang Hyo-rin).
-He received acclaim for expanding his acting range by taking on a character that is the complete opposite of his affectionate husband portrayal in When Life Gives You Tangerines and his warm, middle-aged image in Love, Take Two.
-The director noted that his appearance shocked the audience.
+Park returned to the small screen as the protagonist in Yoo Je-won's tvN's drama Love, Take Two.
+He plays Ryu Jeong-seok, a renowned international award winning architect and the single father of Bo-hyeon, played by Kim Min-kyu.
+His character is also the first love of Yum Jung-ah's character.
+Additionally, Park made a special appearance in the Netflix series Aema, as a reporter named Lee, who harasses the main character, Shin Joo-ae (portrayed by Bang Hyo-rin).
+Park earned acclaim for his versatility after portraying a character that contrasted sharply with his warmer roles in When Life Gives You Tangerines and Love, Take Two.
+His transformation was so complete that the director remarked on its startling effect on viewers.

-His next project will be the Disney+ original series Tempest, a spy romance television series written by Jeong Seo-kyeong and directed by Kim Hee-won.
-Park joined an ensemble cast led by Jun Ji-hyun and Gang Dong-won along with John Cho, Lee Mi-sook, Kim Hae-sook, Yoo Jae-myung, Oh Jung-se, Lee Sang-hee, Joo Jong-hyuk, and Won Ji-an.
-It is scheduled for release on Disney+ and Hulu on September 10, 2025.
+He was confirmed for the Disney+ original series Tempest, a spy romance written by Jeong Seo-kyeong and directed by Kim Hee-won.
+Park joined an ensemble cast led by Jun Ji-hyun and Gang Dong-won, featuring John Cho, Lee Mi-sook, Kim Hae-sook, Yoo Jae-myung, Oh Jung-se, Lee Sang-hee, Joo Jong-hyuk, and Won Ji-an.
+The series premiered on Disney+ and Hulu on September 10, 2025.

 Personal life

-Park Hae-joon and theater actress Oh Yu-jin, who was his junior at the Korea National University of Arts, got married in 2011 after dating for 7 years.
-The couple welcomed their first child in 2013 and their second child in 2017.
+After dating for seven years, Park and theater actress Oh Yu-jin married in 2011.
+The couple, who were seniors and juniors at the Korea National University of Arts,have two sons born in 2013 and 2017.